panushri25/mobile-computing/README.md

 3) Build a balanced hierarchical shallow tree using the dictionaries (matlab-files)
 4) Use the Shallow tree for searching on CPU-GPU platform (snapdragon)

-inorder to establish mex integration between matlab codes and OpenCL codes linking need to be performed
+inorder to establish mex integration between matlab codes and OpenCL codes

 make using: (use corresponding folder)